Get Free Stud Wall Quotes From Trades!

 Stud Walls

-Internal walls come in two distinct varieties: load bearing and non-load bearing.
-Most often can’t tell the difference just by looking at them, but structurally a load-bearing wall acts as a support for the roof, a floor, a support beam or another wall above it.
-Obviously, load bearing walls need to be a lot stronger than a non-load-bearing wall, plus they need extra foundation support underneath.
-It is common to use blockwork for the load-bearing walls, and timber stud work for non-load-bearing walls.
-Timber stud work walls are often simply called stud walls, which are usually built using vertical 100x50mm timbers nailed to a timber fixed across the floor and ceiling.
+Internal walls come in two distinct varieties: load-bearing and non-load-bearing.
+You often can't tell the difference just by looking at them, but structurally, a load-bearing wall acts as a support for the roof, a floor, a support beam or another wall above it.
+Load-bearing walls need to be stronger than non-load-bearing walls and may also require additional foundation support underneath.
+It is common to use blockwork for load-bearing walls and timber studwork for non-load-bearing walls.
+Timber studwork walls are often simply called stud walls and are usually built using vertical 100x50mm timbers fixed to timber running across the floor and ceiling.

 Become a member